xXHunterRaiXx/countries-api-project-may-2025/version-1/README.md

 ### Step 1: Set up Routes with `react-router`

+1. In the terminal, install the `react-router` package using the command `npm install react-router`.
+Refer to this [react-router guide](https://docs.google.com/document/d/18jxCUA0bebCyYaIHy8aaKMgOQH4w5-b-iCGDWpV4K4M/edit?tab=t.hbxxe6vmm0fq#heading=h.snu4ai1ffrgi) for guidance
-1. In App.jsx file, set up Routes for each page (Home page, SavedCountries page, CountryDetail page) using `react-router`.
-You can use this [react-router guide](https://docs.google.com/document/d/18jxCUA0bebCyYaIHy8aaKMgOQH4w5-b-iCGDWpV4K4M/edit?tab=t.hbxxe6vmm0fq#heading=h.snu4ai1ffrgi) to help you get started
+2. In App.jsx file, set up Routes for each page (Home page, SavedCountries page, CountryDetail page) using `react-router`.
+You can use this [react-router guide](https://docs.google.com/document/d/18jxCUA0bebCyYaIHy8aaKMgOQH4w5-b-iCGDWpV4K4M/edit?tab=t.hbxxe6vmm0fq#heading=h.snu4ai1ffrgi) for guidance
-2. In the `src` folder, create a `pages` folder and set up a folder for each page (Home page, SavedCountries page, CountryDetail page)
+3. In the `src` folder, create a `pages` folder and set up a folder for each page (Home page, SavedCountries page, CountryDetail page)
-3. Update the Header component, so that clicking on "Where in the world?" should link to the Home page, and clicking on "Saved Countries" should link to the SavedCountries page.
+4. Update the Header component, so that clicking on "Where in the world?" should link to the Home page, and clicking on "Saved Countries" should link to the SavedCountries page.
 You will need to use the Link component provided by the `react-router` library.
-4. Don't forget to push your code to Github!
+5. Don't forget to push your code to Github!

 ### Step 2: Create the Saved Countries Page and Form